 This, then, brings us to the real purpose of harvest—which is to not only bring in a bountiful crop, but also to clear the field and make it ready for a brand-new season of planting.
 While life for the Weeds will definitely be over by the end of harvest, such will not be the case for the Wheat.
 It will come through the shaking, refined, purified, and ready to serve in a much greater capacity in the new season.

 Even so, this lesson should serve as a reminder to all of us that the harvest we have been looking forward to for so long will not come without a violent shaking first—one that will not leave anyone or anything untouched or unaltered.
-In fact, we find ourselves in the midst of that shaking now, however, don’t let that trouble you because it is all part of God’s harvesting process and it is definitely accomplishing its purpose.
+In fact, we find ourselves in the midst of that shaking now.
+But don’t let that trouble you, because it is all part of God’s harvesting process and it is definitely accomplishing its purpose.
 The deeply rooted and poisonous Weeds of the enemy are being revealed and unearthed, the Wheat is slowly being brought out of its decades-long, enemy-induced stupor, and the field of the world is already being plowed under by the Reaper Angels in preparation for the next season’s sowing.